Harvard Eye Associates is Open

 What to Expect If You Have an Office Visit

-- In the office, we will check every patient’s temperature.
+- Temperature check.
+We will check every patient’s temperature before they check-in.
 If you have a fever, cough, are sneezing, or think you may have been exposed to the novel coronavirus from another source, we are required by the health authority to postpone your appointment and direct you to call your primary health care provider or go to the emergency room.

 - Wear a mask.
 To help stem the spread of COVID-19, we require patients to wear a facemask or cloth face covering during their appointment.